morleym/furtive-handbook/docs/concepts.md

 A well-seeded competition usually starts with uneven matchups skill-wise, and then over time will have closer and closer matches.

 In each format guide, I will touch on how that format interacts with seeding.
-Some formats are heavily reliant on accurate seeding, while some formats are not.
-Some formats are actually well-suited to *determine* accurate seeding for another stage.
+Some formats are heavily reliant on accurate seeding, some formats are not, and some formats are actually well-suited to *determine* accurate seeding for subsequent stages.

 ## Bracketing Software/Tournament Tools